 Why Am I Dizzy?

 Dizziness Relief!
 Dizziness is a very common condition that affects many people.
-Vertigo or dizziness is a feeling that you or your surroundings are moving when there is no actual movement happening.
-You can feel like you are spinning, whirling, falling, or tilting.
+Vertigo or dizziness is a sensation that you or your surroundings are in motion when there is no actual movement happening.
+You can feel like you are spinning, whirling, tilting or falling.
 When the dizziness is severe, you may experience nausea, vomiting or ringing in the ears.
 However, it can also become difficult to walk, stand, or even lay down.
 It can be quite scary, especially if you have never experienced it before.
 Also, you may have other symptoms such as dry mouth and may even notice an increase in your blood pressure.

 When dizziness occurs, there may be mixed signals between your brain and the balance-position-sensing systems of your body.
 Your brain uses input from four sensory systems to maintain your sense of balance and orientation at all times.
 It’s a complex system that normally works without a hitch.
 There are many causes of dizziness and vertigo, here are a few: